Your Peter Pan Syndrome - Making It Work for You

 - Does your enthusiasm for “stupid stuff” (like the science behind why shoelaces get untied) make people think you might be a little crazy?

 - Do you work toward long-term big dreams, even though you know they may outlive you, or in spite of how unrealistic those dreams might be?
-Do you agree with Johann Wolfgang von Goethe who said; Dream no small dreams for they stir not the hearts of men."

 - Do you prefer to live in your head more than in the “reality” especially as defined by news outlets?